Rieidi/ChatPV/README.md

 # ChatPv

 ChatPv is a desktop application for sending and receiving encrypted messages using MongoDB as the backend.
 This project is developed with **CustomTkinter** for the graphical interface and implements AES encryption for secure communication.
+But it only works on Windows for now...

 ## Features